Process philosophy: Atomicity

 The actual entities, the occasions of experience, are logically atomic in the sense that an occasion of experience cannot be cut and separated into two other occasions of experience.
 This kind of logical atomicity is perfectly compatible with indefinitely many spatio-temporal overlaps of occasions of experience.
 One can explain this kind of atomicity by saying that an occasion of experience has an internal causal structure that could not be reproduced in each of the two complementary sections into which it might be cut.
 Nevertheless, an actual entity can completely contain each of indefinitely many other actual entities.

 Another aspect of the atomicity of occasions of experience is that they do not change.
 An actual entity is what it is.
 An occasion of experience can be described as a process of change, but it is itself unchangeable.

-The reader should bear in mind that the atomicity of the actual entities is of a simply logical or philosophical kind, thoroughly different in concept from the natural kind of atomicity that describes the atoms of physics and chemistry.
+The atomicity of the actual entities is of a simply logical or philosophical kind, thoroughly different in concept from the natural kind of atomicity that describes the atoms of physics and chemistry.